ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 # Introduction

-When a Certificate Signing Request (CSR) library requests a certificate from a Certification Authority (CA), a PKI end entity may wish to provide evidence of the security properties of the hardware security module where the private key resides.
+When a PKI End Entity provides a Certificate Signing Request (CSR) in requesting a certificate from a Certification Authority (CA), that entity may wish to provide evidence of the security properties of the hardware security module where the private key resides.
 This evidence is verified by a Relying Party, such as a CA, as part of the CSR validation against a given certificate policy. [{{I-D.ietf-lamps-csr-attestation}}] specifies how to carry evidence within PKCS#10 [{{RFC2986}}] or Certificate Request Message Format (CRMF) [{{RFC4211}}].